Measures, Metrics, and Signals

 Cycle Time

 How long a part of a process takes.
-Generally this is applied to development teams from when they "Start" work and it is "Done."
-You have to be very specific about what it means to start work and when done is.
+Generally, this metric applies to development teams from when they "Start" work until they are "Done."
+You have to be very specific about what it means to start work and when it is done.

 Throughput

 The rate at which work completes.
 Many tools measure this for you.
-This is more important than cycle time but very few companies understand it.
-Little's Law helps understand the relationship about this.
+This metric is more important than cycle time, but very few companies understand it.
+Little's Law helps explain this relationship.

 Wait Time

-How long items sit waiting to move forward is one of the biggest sources of waste there is.
-This is not a metric that is useful to many people but very illuminating when you're trying to figure out how to improve process efficiency.
+How long items sit waiting to move forward is one of the biggest sources of waste.
+Wait time is not a metric that is useful to many people, but very illuminating when you're trying to figure out how to improve process efficiency.

 Quality